 Most touring musicians change their strings every 2-3 shows.
 Bass strings don’t typically shed their brand new out of the package tone until about a show or two in.
 This also depends on how much you sweat and the acidity within it, 2-3 shows is a good guideline.

 They start a steady decline in tone that never comes back, so to get that tone again, you have to change the strings.
-If a bassist doesn’t want that newer string tone, they can opt to change their strings further apart, but most modern music and relevant sound systems call for a bass that cuts through, and the new strings do just that.
+If a bassist doesn’t want that newer string tone, they can opt to change their strings further apart, but most modern music and relevant sound systems call for a bass that cuts through because it’s important for the low-end to sound good as I’ve discussed before, and the new strings do just that.

 Touring musicians fly a lot, and when you fly on an airplane with your instrument, you need to loosen the strings because air pressure can break them.
 This consistent loosening and tightening of the strings can wreck havoc on the neck and strings, causing weakening of both if not done properly every time the guitar moves from climate to climate.